ikjordan/picomp3lib/test/README.md

 # Off Target Test Harness
-An off target test harness that can be run on a Raspberry Pi 4 or x86 Linux system.
-Uses a minimal shim layer to emulate `FatFS`
+An off target test harness that can be run on a Raspberry Pi 4 or other Linux based system.
+Uses a minimal shim layer to emulate `FatFS`.
-Decodes an mp3 file for 5 seconds, generating a wav file.
+By default the decoder is run for 5 seconds (off target) and 30 seconds (on target).
+This may result in the file being decoded multiple times.
+A wav file is created from the total output.
 Prints how much faster than real time the decode is.

+To decode the entire mp3 file once only, define `NO_LOOP` in the `make` file

 ## To Build and Run
 1. `make` from this (test) directory
 2. `.\build\decode input_mp3_file output_wav_file`